 There are any number of really good Mississippi barbecue sauces out there, even if the local selection is somewhat limited.
 Go out and sample some of the ones I’ve mentioned here.
 If you need to branch out beyond that, try the Mississippi Gift Company out of Greenwood, as they generally carry three or four varieties of barbecue sauces from right here in Mississippi.

 About Danny Toma:

 After spending time exploring Italy, Ireland, Poland, Israel, Iraq, Germany, and, perhaps most exotically, Washington, Danny Toma is now back in Oxford to stay after a 22-year career with the U.S. Department of State.
-He enjoys dining out, as well as cooking in, and will be contributing to EatingOxford.com on a regular basis.
+He enjoys dining out, as well as cooking in, and contributes to EatingOxford.com on a regular basis.